Japantown Was Forever

 In 1941 there were numerous Japantowns in the United States.
 The Japantown Atlas Project lists close to two dozen Japanese neighborhoods in the Bay Area alone.

-Following FDR's Executive Order 9066 and the unlawful incarceration of 120,000 people of Japanese descent, Japantowns were forever changed.
+Following FDR's Executive Order 9066 and the unlawful incarceration and internment of close to 126,000 people of Japanese descent, Japantowns were forever changed.

 Japantown Was Forever is a work in progress.
 It is a collection of works that are made at the three (3) remaining American Japantowns (San Francisco, San Jose and Los Angeles), and at additional sites that are significant in Japanese American history.
 Some of the works borrow from photographs that appear on historical markers, reframing and mediating those images.
 Whenever possible, I have included the name of the original photographer, and the source or location of the image.

 Please click on the image to learn more.